 As simple as they may seem to adults, sandboxes are a veritable wonderland of exploration and open-ended play for children.

 A well-maintained backyard sandbox can provide hours upon hours of outdoor fun, all the while encouraging healthy development on a physical, mental, and emotional level.

 Deciding to purchase your very own sandbox can be exciting, but figuring out where to start isn't always easy.
 Should you opt for a large sandbox, or would a smaller one do?
 What about construction material; should you go with wood or plastic?
 And do you really need a sandbox with a built-in lid?

 If you're feeling buried under the pile of the endless sandbox options on the market, don't fret – we're here to help!

 We've sifted through countless sandboxes to find the best, and we’ve sought expert advice from our professional consultant, Aimee, to help you choose the sandbox that's right for you.

-So if you’re in a hurry to get that sandbox set up, jump straight to our top five sandboxes featured above to pick your favorite.
+So if you’re in a hurry to get that sandbox set up, jump straight to our recommendations to pick your favorite.
 Or, read on to find out more about what sets the best sandboxes apart from the rest.

 Aimee is a pediatric occupational therapist practicing in the neonatal intensive care unit and pediatric out-patient at Central Pennsylvania Rehab Services at the Heart of Lancaster Hospital.
 She has been working in pediatrics for 18 years and is also the owner/operator of Aimee’s Babies LLC, a child development company.
 Aimee has published 3 DVDs and 9 apps which have been featured on the Rachael Ray Show and iPhone Essentials Magazine.
 Also certified in newborn massage and instructing yoga to children with special needs, Aimee Ketchum lives in Lititz, PA with her husband and two daughters.